occrp/investigativedashboard.org/index.md

         <strong>Who is this for?</strong>
         Our
         <a class="mid-gray dim" href="https://www.occrp.org/en/members">member centers</a>
-        journalists
+        and
         <span id="_more" class="dn">
-          and reporters partnering with us on investigations.
+          reporters partnering with us on investigations.
 If you are collaborating with us in a different capacity, for example through
           <a class="mid-gray dim" href="https://www.occrp.org/en/gacc/">our
           GACC partnership</a>, we can also support your research.
 If in doubt,